Learning Home Catalog Composer

 Quantum information

-Now we move on to quantum information, where we make a different choice for the type of vector that represents a state — in this case a quantum state — of the system being considered.
-As in the previous section, we'll be concerned with systems having finite and nonempty sets of classical states, and we will make use of much of the notation that was introduced in that section.
+Now we're ready to move on to quantum information, where we make a different choice for the type of vector that represents a state — in this case a quantum state — of the system being considered.
+Like in the previous section, we'll be concerned with systems having finite and nonempty sets of classical states, and we'll make use of much of the notation that was introduced in that section.

 Quantum state vectors

-A quantum state of a system is represented by a column vector, similar to probabilistic states.
+A quantum state of a system is represented by a column vector, similar to a probabilistic state.
 As before, the indices of the vector label the classical states of the system.
 Vectors representing quantum states are characterized by these two properties:

 1. The entries of a quantum state vector are complex numbers.